freshollie/hqhero/README.md

 ## Running

-`npm` is used to manage the dependencies of HQhero.
+`yarn` and `lerna` are used to manage the dependencies of HQhero.

-`npm install` will install all dependencies
+`yarn` will install all dependencies (including `lerna`)

 Please see [herobrain](https://github.com/freshollie/herobrain) documentation for further information on connecting herobrain to hqhero

 ### Commands

-- `npm start` to build the client and start the server in development mode
+- `yarn start` to build the client and start the server in development mode
-- `npm run build-client` to build the client for distribution
+- `yarn watch` is recommeded for development
-- `npm run build-server` to build the server for distribution
+- `yarn build` to build both the client and server for distribution
-- `node server-build/server.js` to run the built server and client
+- `node packages/hqhero-server/dist/server.js` to run the built server and client

 ## Technicals